Translation disclaimer (Translation disclaimer)

 Tracking systems.
 These can help if you care for someone with dementia who goes "purposeful walking" at times.

-For more information about these services, contact Gateway to Care:
+For more about these services, please contact Gateway:

 Our aim is to work with you to get the best outcome for you as quickly as possible.

-The first thing to do is to contact Gateway to Care.
-One of our advisors will take some basic details from you and agree with you the next steps.
+To find out what support is available, please contact our Gateway team.
+Our advisor will take some basic details from you and agree with you the next steps.
 They may be able to help you there and then.

 What an assessment is